 About half of the park's winter visitors enter the park through the north entrance.
 The west entrance is the next busiest, with about 33% of winter visitors.

-OSV travel is allowed on most main line interior park road segments (see figure 2 in chapter 2), with the exception of Dunraven Pass between Tower and Washburn Hot Springs overlook, which is closed due to avalanche danger.
+OSV travel is allowed on most main line interior park road segments (see figure 2), with the exception of Dunraven Pass between Tower and Washburn Hot Springs overlook, which is closed due to avalanche danger.
 Where OSV travel is allowed, the roads are groomed.
 Grooming begins when there is adequate snow cover, using a tracked vehicle equipped with a blade on the front and a packer wheel and drag at the rear.
 The road segments from the west entrance to Old Faithful are usually groomed nightly or every other night.
 Most other sections are usually groomed every two to three nights.
 The NPS grooms 193 miles of OSV routes in the park.

 About 35 miles of road are groomed for non-motorized uses in Yellowstone.
 These roads include the Blacktail Plateau Drive, Bunsen Peak Road, Upper Terrace Drive, North Canyon Rim Trail, Lone Star Geyser, and other trails in the Old Faithful area.
 The portion of the Dunraven Pass Road from Tower Junction past Tower Fall to the top of the Chittenden Road is groomed for skiing.
 In addition to the machine groomed roads, parallel tracks are set on the sides of some of Yellowstone's snow roads, typically including west entrance to Madison (14 miles one way); Madison to Old Faithful (16 miles one way); and Madison to Norris (12 miles one way).
 These are established each time the road is groomed (every two or three days) and may be obliterated by snowcoach and snowmobile travel.
-In addition to these examples, a list of all non-motorized use trails in the park can be found on the park's website at http://www.nps.gov/yell/planyourvisit/skiyell.htm.
-Although some visitors access non-motorized use trails on foot, others use OSVs to access a point in the interior of the park, and then engage in non-motorized use once they have reached their interior destination.